-My Worst Student Ever Story (Part 2)
+My Most Difficult Student Ever Story (Part 2)

 In an earlier article, I told the first half of my worst-student ever story.
 The leading actress was a little girl named Melody.
 I couldn’t leave her alone and I couldn’t be by her side every minute of class.
 If I left her alone, she would pester the students around her until they cried or got angry.
 If I was by her side, she would go completely unresponsive or play dumb and need help with something like how to hold a pencil.